davis-matthew/MyFirstProject/.github/PULL_REQUEST_TEMPLATE.md

 Checklist of things I have done (fill in with x's):

-- [ ] Branch name includes BANANA
-- [ ] All fixes are typographical in nature and do not affect the code behavior
+- [ ] All code is my own and I certify that it is not malicious

 ---
-Notes:
+Additional Notes: